 1962 (Summer) - Dr. Samuel Conte hires Dr. Saul Rosen and Dr. Duane Pyle as faculty members of the newly formed Computer Science department.
 Both Pyle and Rosen would have a significant impact in the development of the computer science discipline at Purdue, and with the development and operation of the computing facilities.
 Dr. Richard Kenyon and Dr. Robert Korfhage were also professors of the newly formed department.

-1962 (October 24) – The Purdue Board of Trustees approves the new Department of Computer Science - the first computer science academic program in the United States with an initial class of 24 masters and doctoral students.
+1962 (October 24) (CS) – The Purdue Board of Trustees approves the new Department of Computer Science - the first computer science academic program in the United States with an initial class of 24 masters and doctoral students.
 The Computer Sciences Center moves to the Division of Mathematical Sciences.
-Part of Dr. Kossacks lab had been split off to form the Computer Sciences Center, the forerunner to PUCC.
+Part of Dr. Kossacks lab is split off to form the Computer Sciences Center, the forerunner to PUCC.

 1963 (April) – An IBM 7090 and an IBM 1401 are installed in the Purdue Computer Sciences Center in the Engineering Administration building, funded by a 3-year $500,000 grant from the NSF.
 The 7090 was upgraded to a 7094 at a later date.
 The 1401 helped to eliminate the need to transport compute jobs to Allison and the University of Chicago.
 Popular computer languages used on the 7090 include Fortran II, Fortran IV, COBOL, MAD, FAP, and IBMAP, with 300-400 compute jobs run each day.